fforloff/exposecontroller/README.md

 ### Cleanup

 To remove any ingress rules created by exposecontroller use the `--cleanup` flag

 ## Configuration

 We use a Kubernetes ConfigMap and mutltiple config entries.
 Full list [here](https://github.com/jenkins-x/exposecontroller/blob/master/controller/config.go#L46)

-  - `domain` when using either Kubernetes Ingress or OpenShift Routes you will need to set the domain that you've used with your DNS provider (fabric8 uses [cloudflare](https://www.cloudflare.com)) or nip.io if you want a quick way to get running.
+  - `domain` when using either Kubernetes Ingress you will need to set the domain that you've used with your DNS provider (fabric8 uses [cloudflare](https://www.cloudflare.com)) or nip.io if you want a quick way to get running.
   - `exposer` used to describe which strategy exposecontroller should use to access applications
   - `tls-acme` (boolean) used to enable automatic TLS when used in conjunction with [kube-lego](https://github.com/jetstack/kube-lego).
 Only works with version v2.3.31 onwards.
   - `tls-secret-name` (string) used to enabled TLS using a pre-existing TLS secret

 ### Automatic

 If no config map or data values provided exposecontroller will try and work out what `exposer` or `domain` config for the playform.

-* exposer - Minishift and Minikube will default to `NodePort`, we  use `Ingress` for Kubernetes or `Route` for OpenShift.
+* exposer - Minishift and Minikube will default to `NodePort`, we  use `Ingress` for Kubernetes.
 * domain - using [nip.io](http://nip.io/) for magic wildcard DNS, exposecontroller will try and find a https://stackpoint.io HAProxy or Nginx Ingress controller.
 We also default to the single VM IP if using minishift or minikube.
 Together these create an external hostname we can use to access our applications.